Who are the participants? Who are the members of IPN?

 Why does IPN give so much emphasis to ‘standing by’ ?

-An essential aspect of the IPN ‘standing by’ process is that the ongoing face-to-face support and challenge provides a form of continuing quality assurance that minimizes the likelihood of disputes/complaints.
+An essential aspect of the IPN ‘standing by’ process is that the ongoing face-to-face support and challenge provides a form of continual quality assurance that minimizes the likelihood of disputes, mistakes or complaints.

 Does IPN participation replace CPD or supervision?